Solidarity

 But I tell you, if you do not repent, you will all perish as they did!

-Biblical Personalism
+Biblical Personalism and Solidarity

 At the heart of the crowd’s idle chatter lay a distorted metaphysic: an atomistic conception of humanity.
 Unsympathetic finger pointing and judgmentalism manifest an illusion of separatism.
 In reality, all persons are one in adam (humankind).
 When God drew Eve from the side of Adam, the basis for the law, “Love your neighbor as yourself,” emerged.
 The neighbor is none other than one’s own body.

 Biblical personalism, rooted in the person and work of Christ, recognizes humanity as both one and many.
 “We, though many, are one body in Christ” (Romans 12:5).
 Thus, the suffering of one is the suffering of all.
 Out of this vision, Paul exhorts, “Rejoice with those who rejoice, weep with those who weep” (Romans 12:15).
-With excruciating compassion, the Son of God embraced a criminal’s death in perfect solidarity with the perishing.
+With excruciating compassion, the Son of God embraces a criminal’s death in perfect solidarity with the perishing.

 “Saul, Saul, why are you persecuting me?”